tinymce/tinymce-docs/migration-from-froala.md

 ### Change the `toolbarButtons` option to `toolbar`
 Rename the Froala option `toolbarButtons` to `toolbar`.
 ### Update the toolbar item listing
-Froala and TinyMCE use different formats for listing toolbar items.
+Froala and {{site.productname}} use different formats for listing toolbar items.

 Froala accepts the list of toolbar buttons as a two-dimensional array of strings, with each array defining a group of toolbar items.
 For example:
 ```js